-Haggling tips: how to negotiate the price of a new car
+Haggling tips: how to negotiate the best price of a new car

 And don’t forget to look at special editions; these can be loaded with additional features and, if they meet your needs, offer excellent value for money.
 Use this knowledge to your advantage and a dealer might throw in a free spec upgrade to get you the options you need, or drop the list price on a higher trim level, if they think it will secure the deal.